-If you love the water and the outdoors, then living or owning property in the Outer Banks is an incredible experience.
+If you love the water and the outdoors, then living or owning property in or near the Outer Banks is an incredible experience.
 The temperate climate and multitude of things to do attracts people of all ages.
 Surfing, golfing, fishing, parasailing, hang-gliding or simply walking along the Outer Banks miles of coastline is just a start.
-And while vacationers flock to the beaches in the summer months, making outer banks real estate an excellent investment, full-time residents and second home owners enjoy the quiet of the off-season, when the beaches are open and seating at your favorite restaurant is readily available.
+And while vacationers flock to the beaches in the summer months, making outer banks real estate an excellent investment, full-time residents and second home owners enjoy the quiet of the off-season, when the beaches are open and seating at your favorite restaurant is more readily available.

-How to start your OBX Real Estate Search
+How to start your Real Estate Search

 If you're looking for an Outer Banks investment property, spring is an ideal time to buy.
 You'll receive all the rental income for the season and if you're lucky, be able to cover a chunk of your mortgage payments for the rest of the year.
 Late fall and winter are a great time to shop, as accessing the properties is easier than trying to work around vacationers.
 Of course summer is always a challenge when shopping for second homes and vacation rentals, and you should expect to see properties only on "turnover" day.
-Of course fall is one of our favorite seasons in the Outer Banks, with gorgeous weather and open beaches.
-Sellers may be more flexible in price, since they will have collected their rents for the season already.